Shopping Cart Data Mapping: 4 Steps to Consider

 The last thing to mention is that you cannot know how your clients will want to use standard fields.
 Thus, it might be reasonable to make their experience even more flexible by presenting your default as rather a guide, not a necessary condition.

 4. Involve self-service mapping tools.

-The most favourable experience you can offer for your customers is to have a user interface integrated with your system to facilitate the mapping of shopping cart data from their B2B cloud service applications into your data structure.
-This will let them map data according to their best judgement and react to new data objects and fields.
+The most favorable experience you can offer for your customers is to have a user interface integrated with your system to facilitate the mapping of shopping cart data from their B2B cloud service applications into your data structure.
+This will let them map data according to their best judgment and react to new data objects and fields.

 If you have not found your easy way to integrate your B2B service with multiple shopping carts, consider API2Cart.
-We offer a unified API that enables to interact with and use data from stores built on more than 30 e-Commerce platforms, including Shopify, Magento, Bigcommerce, PrestaShop, and others.
+We offer a unified API that enables to interact with and use data from stores built on more than 40 eCommerce platforms, including Shopify, Magento, BigCommerce, PrestaShop, and others.